JG8203/CCDSALG-MCO2/README.md

 - [ ] Submit both the source.zip and report.pdf files on AnimoSpace.
 - [ ] Ensure the files are named in the correct format: CCDSALG-MCO2-Section-GroupNumber.zip
 - [ ] Submit before the deadline: July 31, 2023, 08:00 AM.

-### Post-Submission

-- [ ] Each group member should be familiar with the entire project for potential queries from the instructor.
-- [ ] Await feedback or grade from the instructor.